 Why we chose the Netgear Nighthawk RAX50 AX5400:

 If you want a new router that will last for years, it needs to be ready for Wi-Fi 6 — formerly known as Wireless AX and 802.11ax — which delivers many new benefits and important changes.
-It’s a huge step up from Wireless AC (now Wi-Fi 5) and is backward compatible with all your current devices.
-As our devices become W-Fi 6 capable, our routers need to upgrade too.
+It’s a huge step up from Wireless AC (now Wi-Fi 5) and is backward-compatible with all your current devices.
+As our devices become W-Fi 6 capable, our routers need to upgrade, too.
 However, upgrades can be rather expensive.

-Fortunately, this six-stream Nighthawk router combines the latest Wi-Fi compatibility with a more affordable price point than many alternatives.
+Fortunately, this six-stream Nighthawk router combines the latest Wi-Fi compatibility with a more affordable price than many alternatives.
 You can get a better version of the model, but this option is perfectly suitable for the average home while still providing excellent dual-band speeds.
-Four Gigabit Ethernet ports are included, along with a 1.5GHz triple-core processor, USB connections, and WPA3 compatibility for the latest in Wi-Fi security.
+Four Gigabit Ethernet ports are included, along with a 1.5GHz three-core processor, USB connections, and WPA3 compatibility for the latest in Wi-Fi security.